 Before the IPO, the company is considered to be private.
-There may still be shareholders, but it is often a relatively small circle that may include founders, early employees, or even private investors such as venture capitalists.
+Private companies may still have shareholders, but it’s often a relatively small circle that may include founders, early employees, or even private investors such as venture capitalists.

 Why Have an IPO?

 However, companies may hit a ceiling when it comes to how much private capital they can raise, and an IPO can give them access to large sums that can help them continue growing.

 If demand increases for shares, companies can issue more shares in a secondary offering.
 These can occur when a large stakeholder in the company sells their shares, which doesn’t dilute the existing pool of stocks available on the market.
 Or a company can create all new shares, which raises the overall number available and can result in a drop in share price.

-Understanding IPO Price Vs. Opening Price
+IPO Price vs. Opening Price

 The IPO price is the price at which shares of a company are set before they are sold on a stock exchange.
 As soon as markets open and the stock is actively traded, that price begins to go up or down depending on consumer demand.
 This is the opening price, and it can change quickly.

+Not everyone has the ability to buy shares at the IPO price.
 When a company wants to go public, they typically hire an underwriter—an investment bank—that structures the IPO and drums up interest among investors.
 The underwriter acquires shares of the company and sets a price for them based on how much money the company wants to raise and how much demand they think there is for the stock.

 That’s why most regular investors don’t have access to shares at the IPO price unless they have an in with the company or its underwriter.
 This is especially true for the largest, most high profile IPOs.

-The bank will try to make sure that the IPO is oversubscribed, that there are more buyers lined up for the stock at the IPO price than there are actual shares.
-The bank is trying to drive up demand, and subsequently the offering price of the stock, when the public can finally buy it on an open exchange.
+Investment banks go through this relatively complicated process in part to help them avoid some of the risks associated with a company going public for the first time.
+The bank will try to make sure that the IPO is oversubscribed, when there are more buyers lined up for the stock at the IPO price than there are actual shares.
+The bank is trying to drive up demand, and subsequently the offering price of the stock.

+When Spotify went public in 2018, it skipped the underwriting process, instead going through a “direct listing”–when it offered shares at the same time that it listed them on the stock exchange.
 The company was able to do this in part because it didn’t need to raise a lot of capital and people already understood what Spotify does.
 In other words, they didn’t need an investment bank to explain how the company works to investors in order to get them on board with buying shares.